Working to make government more effective

 Yes.
 The Trade and Cooperation Agreement, which came into force on 31 December 2020, removes tariffs from goods traded between the UK and the EU, as long as they have sufficient local content to qualify.
 But exporters/importers have to prove that goods do qualify by meeting the rules of origin test for that good set out in the TCA.
 Evidence suggests that many exporters simply prefer to pay the tariff instead to avoid the complex paperwork involved.
 Those rules of origin could be eased for some goods if the UK joined the Pan-Euro-Mediterranean Convention (PEM) which would allow content from a wider range of countries to be counted as local.

-What tariffs did president Trump impose after returning to the White House – and why?
+What tariffs did President Trump impose after returning to the White House – and why?

-Since taking office president Trump has (as he did to a lesser extent in his first term) shown a willingness to use tariffs seemingly both for trade policy objectives (to boost US manufacturing at home and correct what he sees as unfair trade balances which he sees as countries taking advantage of the US), but also other policy objectives.
+Since taking office President Trump has (as he did to a lesser extent in his first term) shown a willingness to use tariffs seemingly both for trade policy objectives (to boost US manufacturing at home and correct what he sees as unfair trade balances which he sees as countries taking advantage of the US), but also other policy objectives.
 His first – very brief – threat of tariffs was against Colombia, in order to get them to reverse a decision not to let a deportation flight from the US land.
 They backed down and Trump withdrew those tariffs.

 Trump has also engaged in on-off threats of tariffs on Canada and Mexico despite trade between the three being governed by the US-Mexico-Canada Agreement which was negotiated during his first Presidency.
 He has said that the aim of these tariffs are to stop the flow of fentanyl and illegal migrants over the border.
 There is now a temporary exemption for about half goods traded.